#CollectingBrent: creativity and kindness during Covid-19

 Willesden Temple have been doing amazing work to help feed people in their local communities.
 Their videos documented their work and also shared individual stories from volunteers involved.

-The Temple also worked with other organisations, such as Willesden Mutual Food Aid to provide support as well as food.
+The Temple also worked with other organisations, such as Mutual Aid Food Willesden (MAFW) to provide support as well as food.